iamavnish/data-engineering-with-snowflake/README.md

 ## Overview

-This is Proof of Concept for creating a snowsight dashboard (dashboard in Snowflake)
+This is Proof of Concept for creating a Snowsight dashboard (dashboard in Snowflake)

 ## PoC Complexity Level